Chen-Suyi/Chen-Suyi.github.io/_pages/about.md

 My research interest is computer vision, with a focus on 3D point cloud registration, generative models, and synthetic datasets.

+I am always open to collaboration.
+Please feel free to contact me if you would like to work with me.

+I am now seeking an internship opportunity.
+Please do not hesitate to reach out to me if you deem me a suitable candidate.

 <span class='anchor' id='news'></span>

 # News